 North East Sensory Services (or NESS for short) was started in 1879

-The organisation that is now North East Sensory Services was started in 1879 by William Ferguson of Kinmundy and his brother Thomas Ferguson, as the “Aberdeen Town and County Association for Teaching the Blind at their Homes” (the Association).
-The organisation was set up with the support of the Earl of Aberdeen, whose family stayed a patron of the organisation until the 2000s.
-The first Superintendent, Robert Meldrum, was also instrumental in setting up the Association and identifying the first 125 blind people that the Association was to support.
-Within the first few years, the organisation found itself reaching out to people in Aberdeen, Aberdeenshire, parts of Banffshire, Buchan, Orkney and Shetland.
+The organisation that is now North East Sensory Services was started in 1879 by William Ferguson of Kinmundy and his brother Thomas Ferguson.
+It started as the “Aberdeen Town and County Association for Teaching the Blind at their Homes” (the Association).
+The Association was set up with the support of the Earl of Aberdeen, whose family stayed a patron of the organisation until the 2000s.
+The first Superintendent, Robert Meldrum, was also instrumental in setting up the Association and worked tirelessly to identify the first 125 blind people that the Association was to support.
+Within the first few years, the Association was reaching out to people in Aberdeen, Aberdeenshire, parts of Banffshire, Buchan, Orkney and Shetland.

 When the Association started, it inherited a library of books in Braille and Moon (another form of raised text more popular than Braille at the time).
 This library had been set up by Rev. William Corbet, who was blind, and who had started the work that was later taken on by the Association, but which stopped on his death in 1875.
 NESS still has a library today with over 4,000 audio books.

 The Association became Grampian Society for the Blind in 1980, after the formation of the Grampian Regional Council, with services being provided across the Grampian area.
 By this time, Grampian Society for the Blind was employing Mobility Officers (now called Rehabilitation for Visual Impairment Officers) and Social Workers, amongst many other roles.